Bademeischta/Test/README.md

 cmake .. && make
 ```

-This will generate the `superengine` executable and its libraries.
+This produces the `superengine` executable and its libraries.

 ## Running Unit Tests

-After building the project you can run the C++ unit tests using:
+After building the project you can run the C++ unit tests from the build
+directory using:

 ```bash
 ctest